MCDReforged/MCDReforged.github.io/docs/plugin_dev/api.md

 Abstract method

-Return an object representing it\'s data that can be serialized into json string
+Return an object representing it's data that can be serialized into json string

 #### to_json_str